Skip to main content

 Never.
 Optimization runs happen on isolated benchmark hardware; your deployment serves the previously-chosen variant the whole time.
 You decide when and whether to switch.

-Yes on Team+.
+Yes on Core.
 Upload the model first (Custom models), then run optimization against it like any catalog model.

 Next steps